uscyihang/TwitterSparkProject/README.md

 * Kafka act as the central hub for real-time streams of data, receive streaming data from twitter and persist the data for a specific time period.
 * Spark is listening to Kafka topics, waiting for processing those streamings by using complex algorithms such as high-level functions like map, filter, updateStateByKey and countByValues.
 * Processed data be pushed out to new Kafka topics.
-* Front-end receive data from Kafka topics and visualize the realtime data to interactive charts.
+* Front-end receives data from Kafka topics and visualizes the real-time data to interactive charts.

 ### Architecture